State-wide threat against schools deemed 'not credible' by law enforcement agencies

 "Safety is of paramount importance to Akron Public Schools," the email read.
 "We greatly appreciate the work of the FBI and law enforcement locally and around our state."

-This article originally appeared on Akron Beacon Journal: Akron Public Schools: Threat against Ohio schools deemed 'not credible'
+This article originally appeared on Akron Beacon Journal: State-wide threat against Ohio schools deemed 'not credible'